 Louisa is an incredibly talented seamstress.
 She does a lot of sewing here at Emperor’s including overseeing the beautiful finishing on our ready to wear and your design your own pieces.

-An integral part of the team for the last four years, Louisa is now a partner in the business.
+An integral part of the team for the last five years, Louisa is now a co-owner of the business.
+She does the majority of our HR to look after our awesome team as well as other fun jobs like book-keeping behind the scenes.

 Lucy joined us in December 2019.
 She’s an awesome seamstress who works alongside Louisa, Alice, Camilla + Daryna creating your design your own garments and ready to wear collections.